 Year 4: The Story of Abraham to Joseph, Jesus: The Light of the World and Beloved Son, Jesus Teaches us How to Pray, Old Testament: Moses to King David, Sharing in the Life of Christ: the Church as a Community, Special Roles and Responsibilities

-Music is taught across the school, from Year 1 upwards, by our specialist music teacher, Mr Lister.
-Music Curriculum 2016-2017
+Music is taught across the school, from Year 1 upwards, by our specialist music teachers, Mr Lister and Mrs Hazelton.
+Music Curriculum 2019-20

 For more information about our curriculum, look out for curriculum newsletters from class teachers and view the Class pages of the website.